 - Remember your steak will continue to cook once you remove it from the heat.
 You can expect it to rise another 5 degrees.
 This means if you want a medium-rare steak, you should remove it from the heat when it’s 125°F instead of 130°F.

 - Let the steak rest so you don’t lose all the juice!
+This is essential to having a juicy steak when it’s time to serve.
+Rest for 10 minutes for best results.

 - Buy steaks ahead of time – Steaks stay fresh in the refrigerator for up to 3 days.
 If the meat is a great price, buy more and freeze the extra steaks for later.